suvrotica/SuvroTuitionBlog/src/lib/posts/OnlyYourGod.md

 Old dick calm still his tall cunt shrill,<br>
 These and other pests India infested full.<br>
 This is why the government of the fucks,<br>
-For the fucks by the fucks, banned all school.<br>
+For the fucks by the fucks, fucked school.<br>